Exercising Modernity: We were/are the future

 Our offer includes:

-gratuitous participation in the Academy, provision of board, lodging and transportation,
+● gratuitous participation in the Academy,

 ● lectures and workshops held by experienced and acclaimed scholars and artists,

 ● an interesting program of accompanying events,

-The Ćwiczenie nowoczesności | Exercising modernity | Modernität üben | לתרגל מודרניזם Academy program is open to researchers specializing in the humanities and artists who at the time of completion of the enrolment stage shall be under 35 years of age, and shall come from or reside in Israel, Germany or Poland.
+The Exercising Modernity Academy is open to researchers specialising in the humanities, curators, architects, and artists who shall come from or reside in Israel, Germany or Poland.

-Candidates are invited to submit their applications by e-mail to the address: firstname.lastname@example.org by 28.09.2019 (8:00 p.m.).
-You are requested to write “Academy 2019” as the subject of the e-mail.
+Candidates are invited to submit their applications by e-mail to the address: firstname.lastname@example.org by 20.12.2020 (8:00 p.m.).
+Please write “Academy 2021” as the subject of the e-mail.